Marina Schiano: Career

-Marriage
+Personal life

-Her first marriage in 1973 was to Andy Warhol's business manager Frederick Hughes.
-The marriage was brief but allowed her to obtain a green card.
-Later she married photographer Marcus Vinícius Coelho, with whom she was married for more than forty years.
+From 1973 to 1975, Schiano was married to Andy Warhol's business manager Fred Hughes.
+The brief marriage allowed her to obtain a green card.
+She later married photographer Marcus Vinícius Coelho, with whom she remained married for more than forty years.

 Death

 Schiano died in Porto Seguro, Brazil from complications following surgery for kidney cancer.
 She was survived by her husband, Marcus Vinícius Coelho.